A ukulele for kids? Fantastic idea, BUT here’s what you need to know before buying.

 Best Ukulele for Kids 12 to 15 Years Old

-When your child hits their teenage years, it’s time to invest a bit more in a real musical instrument.
-We highly recommend the Kala KA-15S Soprano ukulele.
+When your child hits their teenage years, it’s time to invest a bit more in a real musical instrument, so the Kala KA-15S Soprano ukulele is perfect.
 Kala is a well-respected brand name in the ukulele industry, and this ukulele comes with high quality hardware and strings.
+Just read some of the reviews!

 The soprano size is the smallest sized ukulele, so it’s best for smaller kids.
 If your child is a boy or is towards the older age range, you might want to consider getting them the Concert Sized Ukulele which is a bit larger, and will have more room on the fretboard.